dokka-nandini/Research/README.md

 📌 Candidates should have good communication skills.
 📌 Well-versed candidates with strong technical skills are required.
 📌 Immediate joiners are preferred.
-📌 Course completion is mandatory. ksr g in rs 8 ok tc 87.  thinnava nenu ammamma intlo unna nenu na thammudu ok 77 8. after delete
+📌 Course completion is mandatory.

    *Apply Here* - https://forms.gle/iujH78BaZxxEWPig7

 ⏰ The process will be closed today at 2:00 PM.
 Kindly share resumes before 2:00 PM.

-📌 As informed earlier, resumes will not be shortlisted if candidates have not mentioned their training and institute details in their resumes. then when memu cancelled combination ok. tc thinnava 🚀 *Hiring: Back-End Developer*
+📌 As informed earlier, resumes will not be shortlisted if candidates have not mentioned their training and institute details in their resumes.

+combination 🚀 *Hiring: Back-End Developer*

 💼 *Role: Back-End Developer*